Shrouk-Ibrahim/NewsApp/README.md

 # **📰 News App**

-### **My Latest Flutter Project with Route Academy**
-"NewsNest App" is the culmination of creativity and learning, offering users a seamless and engaging news experience.

----
+A collaborative News Application built in Flutter as part of a team project at Route Academy.
+The app includes essential task management features and integrates with Firebase for backend functionality.

 ## **🔴 About the App**
-**NewsNest App** provides a variety of features focusing on user experience, such as:
+**News App** provides a variety of features focusing on user experience, such as:

 - **Home Screen**: View all your news in one place.
 - **Settings Mastery**: Customize the app by choosing between **Arabic** or **English** (currently in progress).